kymb0/kymb0.github.io/_posts/test.md

 If you want to go a step further and patch this lab, here are some initial suggestions:

 - **Restrict gMSA Usage**: Make `WEB01` a principal allowed to retrieve the gMSA password for `gmsa_db01` and `gmsa_db02`.
-This change ensures that only specified servers can use these managed service accounts, adding an extra layer of security.

-- **Install Service Accounts**: Properly install and configure the gMSA on relevant servers.
-This helps in managing credentials more securely and efficiently.
+- **Install Service Accounts**: Install the gMSA on `WEB01`.

-- **Revise Application Connectivity**: Change how the application connects to the database by implementing more secure connection strategies.
-For instance, use integrated security instead of storing credentials in plaintext configuration files.
+- **Revise Application Connectivity**: Use integrated security instead of storing credentials in `appsettings.json`.
 This approach leverages the security features of Windows Authentication, reducing the risk associated with exposed credentials.

 - **Restrict `public_db_reader` Access**: Reassess the `public_db_reader` account's access across multiple databases, especially sensitive ones.
 Restrict this account to have access only to it's namesake.